gustafsson96/moment4dt207g/README.md

 This project is part of Moment 4 -  *"Autentisering och säkerhet"* in the course Backend-baserad webbutveckling (DT207G) at Mittuniversitetet, Sundsvall.

-The API is a simple authentication system that uses JSON Web Tokens (JWT) and allows users to register, login and access protected data routes.
+The API is a simple authentication system that uses JSON Web Tokens (JWT) and allows users to register, login and access a protected data route.
+The protected data route collects data with fun facts from the database.

 ## Features
 * **User registration:** Allows users to create an account.